 Once again in Portugal.
 The man is the still photographer.
 He is credited in English as Egon Endrényi, but is credited in Hungarian as Endrényi Egon.
 The latter is how Helena Toth (as Ágnes Tóth) had credited him on Facebook.
 As for the below photo which was taken during the Hungary shoot, the person wearing the white hat is a wardrober who was tagged on Facebook as Balázs Piri Mari.
 She is named Mari Balázs-Piri on IMDB, but she went uncredited for her contributions.
 The moustached man holding the cigarette on the right was the unit manager, Gábor Szabó.
 The man holding the megaphone was one of the assistant directors.
 His name is Gábor Váradi.
 The cast and crew spent three months filming in Hungary before shooting in Portugal, whose weather was described by the director as raining for 11 out of 13 days when they were filming at the Cascais Coast.
 Worse still was that one of the supply trucks in Hungary got stuck in the mire.
 Sand didn’t help nor did a dozen or so of heaving shoulders.

 The truck was eventually pulled from the mud by a Russian tank retriever, which happened to be passing by on its way to maneuvers.
 What’s fascinating about Lionheart is that the struggle to get the film from production to distribution is akin to the struggle that Richard Donner had in moving Ladyhawke from pitching to filming.
 It took him years whereas F.F.C. began advertising Lionheart in trade print form during the fall of 1984.
 Besides featuring the involvement of PSO, the advertisment is notable for how Menno Meyjes (may-yes) is credited as the sole writer.
 I find his involvement to be fascinating given that he previously worked with Steven Spielberg, the man who fired the star of Lionheart from Back to the Future.
 Menno adapted The Color Purple for Stephen, who directed it from June to August of 1985.
-When Lionheart began filming in September of 1985, you have to wonder why F.F.C. even bothered.
+When Lionheart began filming in August of that year, you have to wonder why F.F.C. even bothered.
 Ladyhawke flopped by the beginning of June despite the triple threat of Rutger Hauer, Matthew Broderick and Michelle Pfeiffer.

 It didn’t help that even Tom Cruise’s Legend had flopped by the end of May in 1986.
 Out of all the baby boomers who starred in `80s medieval movies, it was Val Kilmer who would actually achieve the most success when he starred in Ron Howard’s Willow.
 Then again, George Lucas is a visionary.
 In November of 1985, Menno Meyjes had his name credited as the teleplaywright of an episode titled The Mission.
 The significance is that the episode was directed by Spielberg for a TV series called Amazing Stories.
 Menno would go on to help write the story for Spielberg’s Indiana Jones and the Last Crusade.
 Even when Menno earned an Oscar nomination for his adaptation of The Color Purple, 1986 was not a year for Lionheart to be in cinemas.
 As for how Menno came up with the story (which he thought would be readily identifiable to `80s youth), it all began when he was in a San Francisco new wave nightclub circa the late `70s.
 The Mabuhay, a breakout club for such rock groups as The Sex Pistols, was a popular club not only for music but for new wave fashion as well.